toirl/cointrader/README.rst

 Features
 --------

-* Explore exchange for interesting markets to trade on
-* Show your balances
+* Automatic trading.
+Cointrader will buy and sell following emitted trading signals.
 * Semiautomatic trading.
-Just emitting trading signals.
-* Backtest capabilities, Drymode trading
+Cointrader just emits trading signals.
+You finally decide if you want to follow the signals.
 * Trade logbook
-* Profit/Loss analysis
+* Profit/Loss analysis (Bot vs. Market)
+* Backtesting.
+Check how good your strategy performs on historic charts.
+* Explore exchanges and find interesting markets to trade on
+* Show your balances

 Planned
 -------